AndrewGuerrero/ng-caryll/content/more_effective_cpp.md

 #### Requiring heap-based objects

-The easiest way to require heap-based construction is to declare the destructor `private` and provide a *pseudo-destructor*.
+The easiest way to enforce heap-based construction is to declare the destructor `private` and provide a *pseudo-destructor*.

 ``` cpp